Nic

 About

-I am a PhD student in statistics at Harvard University.
+My name is Nic Fishman, I'm currently a PhD student in Statistics at Harvard University.

 I also think a lot about the sociology, history, and philosophy of science, and particularly the role of quantification, statistics, and computerization in the history of the social and biological sciences.